 by Molly Mann

 The male genitalia can be a bit of a daunting area for a woman.
 Figuring out how to please your man and really make him tick in the bedroom can be even more daunting.
 Luckily for you, we’ve got a comprehensive guide—you’ll never feel lost during foreplay again.

 In the interest of full disclosure, I should tell you I don’t have a penis.
 But I’ve had enough favorable encounters with male genitalia to make me a die-hard fan.
-From the beginning of my sexual experience I’ve been driven to figure out just how all those magical man parts work—and I know you've been curious about how to please your man, too.
+From the beginning of my sexual experience I’ve been driven to figure out just how all those magical man parts work—and I know you’ve been curious about how to please your man, too.
 And yet so many of my female friends—even those who consider themselves very sexually skilled—have scant understanding of what makes their men tick in bed, either because they’re daunted by the otherness of the male equipment or because they don’t find it as “beautiful” as what we have.
-Just trust me, ladies: penises are gorgeous and fascinating, and knowing how they work will make sex so much more incredible for both you and your partner.
+Just trust me, ladies: penises are gorgeous and fascinating, and knowing how to please your man in bed will make sex so much more incredible for both you and your partner.